OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 2. components can be reused to compose different systems.
 3. :class:`.Protocol`\s can have component-specific behavior.
 E.g. different force fields for each component.

-When dealing with membrane-protein systems, the protein is represented using an explicitly solvated :class:`.ProteinMembraneComponent` instead of a :class:`.ProteinComponent`.
+For protein-membrane systems, the protein is represented using a solvated :class:`.ProteinMembraneComponent` instead of a :class:`.ProteinComponent`.
+The :class:`.ProteinMembraneComponent` is an explicitly solvated protein-membrane system, including box vectors.

 The :class:`.ProteinMembraneComponent` requires periodic box vectors to define the simulation box.
-There are several ways to provide these vectors:
+These can be provided in several ways:

 1. CRYST record in the PDB file